 The critical questions are how often, and in what numbers, do birds fly across a power line during their daily routines?
 For example, in a study in the San Luis Valley of Colorado, Brown et al. (1987) found that power lines dividing wetlands (used for roosting) from grain fields (used for feeding) caused the most collisions for sandhill cranes and field-feeding waterfowl.
 This occurred because these habitats encouraged the birds to cross the lines at low altitudes several times each day.
 However, the same power lines had little effe on diving ducks, which had restricted their activities to wetlands.
+Thus, the risk of a particular wetlands.
 Thus, the risk of a particular power line depends in part upon the way each species uses the adjacent habitat.
+Power lines, including those that border habitat such as a wetland used by many birds, may present little risk if the adjacent habitat separated by the power lines is not attractive to birds (e.g., a city rail yard).
+Conversely, if the adjacent habitat is a grain field, collisions may result in fall and winter for field-feeding birds that make daily flights between wetland roosts and foraging sites, including sandhill cranes, Canada geese, mallards, and pintails (Anas acuta) (Thompson 1978; Brown et al. 1987; Morkill and Anderson 1991).
+The same line may represent lower risk during the breeding season when these birds remain in wetlands throughout the day.
+Although forested habitats located near power lines can sometimes reduce collision risk (see Managing Surrounding Lands on page 58), in some forested habitats where there are open clearings for the power lines, collision risk may be higher for birds that fly across the open corridor while going between forested areas.